yboodhan/express-daily-planet/readme.md

 ### Setting up the Express App

-To get going we need to set up a basic Express server (see today's notes for full details).
+To get going we need to set up a basic Express server (see this week's notes for full details).

 * Run `npm init` in the directory